-It only makes since that the spouse choosing to divorce will have a better chance of recovering more quickly both emotionally and financially.
+It only makes sense that the spouse choosing to divorce will have a better chance of recovering more quickly both emotionally and financially.

-Below is a look at some common statistics pertaining to women and divorce:
+Below is a look at some common divorce statistics pertaining to women and divorce:

 - Women initiate divorce twice as often as men

-- 90% of divorced mothers have custody of their children (even if they did not receive it in court)
+- 90 percent of divorced mothers have custody of their children (even if they did not receive it in court)

-- 60% of people under poverty guidelines are divorced women and children
+- 60 percent of people under poverty guidelines are divorced women and children

 - Single mothers support up to four children on an average after-tax annual income of $12,200

-- 65% divorced mothers receive no child support (figure based on all children who could be eligible, including never-married parents, when fathers have custody, and parents without court orders); 75% receive court-ordered child support (and rising since inception of uniform child support guidelines, mandatory garnishment and license renewal suspension)
+- 65 percent of divorced mothers receive no child support (figure based on all children who could be eligible, including never-married parents, when fathers have custody, and parents without court orders); 75% receive court-ordered child support (and rising since the inception of uniform child support guidelines, mandatory garnishment, and license renewal suspension)